spacejamapp/spacejam/docs/src/node/author.md

 ### 1.2.
 Guarantees

-No explict limits on the number of guarantees, in spacejam, we temporarily limit it within `1024`, and it will be lifted in the future.
+No explicit limits on the number of guarantees, in spacejam, we temporarily limit it within `1024`, and it will be lifted in the future.

 ### 1.3.
 Disputes